veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 ## Saturated Fats

 This is the most controversial of all fats.

-You would have to look at the individual fatty acids to see if the saturated fat is good or not.
+Unfortunatly, most foods that have Saturated Fat are high in the bad kind of Saturated Fat, [Palmitic acid](https://en.wikipedia.org/wiki/Palmitic_acid).
+That is why, generally people avoid all foods with high saturated fat.

+However there are good saturated fats too.

 ### Good Saturated Fats